chrisc96/Game-Spy/README.md

 * Steam, GoG Wishlist integration
 * And more.

-Currently the website is in development.
+Currently the website is in development (in development page is present).
 University and other commitments have taken over, but this will continue to be created when time allows.

 Stay tuned.